Board of Directors

 Grahame White

 Grahame has been involved in Buddhist meditation practice for over 40 years.
-He began his study in England in 1969 before being ordained as a Buddhist monk for one year in BodhGaya, India in 1971.
-He took a primary role in the establishment of Vipassana meditation in the tradition of Mahasi Sayadaw in Australia and co-founded the Blue Mountains Insight Meditation Center.
-He currently leads introductory and day-long courses in Sydney and Wollongong, and also regularly teaches longer intensive retreats in the United States.
-Grahame has also helped pioneer a workshop format of teaching that enhances the transfer of mindfulness from the formal sitting practice into daily life.
-He teaches a classical tradition of insight meditation with a relaxed, accessible style.
+He began his study in England in 1969 before being ordained as a Buddhist monk for one year in BodhGaya, India, in 1971.
+He played a primary role in establishing Vipassana meditation in the tradition of Mahasi Sayadaw in Australia, and co-founded the Blue Mountains Insight Meditation Center.

 Associate Teachers